 English Language Studies

 More than 1,500 undergraduate and graduate students from across six faculties enroll in English for Multilingual Speakers (EMLS) credit courses each year.
-If you are a University of Waterloo student who doesn't speak English as a first language, you can register for an EMLS course offered at Renison.
-These classes focus on pronunciation, phonetics, presentation skills, reading and listening comprehension, undergraduate essay writing, and graduate thesis/article composition.
+If you are a University of Waterloo student who doesn't speak English as a first language, you can register for an EMLS.
+These courses focus on pronunciation, phonetics, presentation skills, reading and listening comprehension, undergraduate essay writing, and graduate thesis/article composition.
 These classes were formerly known as English as a Second Language (ESL) courses.

 Even if you've never spoken a word of Japanese, you can build a solid language base in our interactive lectures through our Japanese language program.
 The small tutorial classes will help to develop your communication skills with various in-class activities.
 Group projects with other students will provide opportunities to integrate each of the four language skills (speaking, listening, reading, and writing).